JoshWu/at91_boot/README.md

 # Configuration the U-Boot variables
 ## U-Boot environment configurate
+1. env_config.txt is user environment related.
+It defines your server ip, your tftp path in the server.
+When you use this project first time, please setup this.
-1. env_common.txt is a common u-boot environment variables.
+2. env_common.txt is a common u-boot environment variables.
 It's for all boards.
-2. <board name>/env_common.txt is board relevant, it will override same variables in the top dir's env_common.txt.
+3. <board name>/env_common.txt is board relevant, it will override same variables in the top dir's env_common.txt.
-3. env_nand.txt is some variables & command related with nand operation.
+4. env_demo_auto_flash.txt is some variables & command related with mmc operation.
-   It can flash the SD card binary files into nand flash.
+   It can flash the SD card binary demo files into nand/spi flash.
+You can insert the SD can run it to flash demo automatically.

 # Update the at91bootstrap & u-boot binaries:
 1. cd at91bootstrap source folder